needle-mirror/com.unity.cloud.gltfast/Documentation~/index.md

 # Unity glTFast Documentation

-*Unity glTFast* enables use of [glTF&trade; (GL Transmission Format)][gltf] asset files in [Unity][unity].

-It focuses on speed, memory efficiency and a small build footprint while also providing:

-- 100% [glTF 2.0 specification][gltf-spec] compliance
-- Ease of use
-- Robustness and Stability
-- Customization and extensibility for advanced users
+Use *glTFast* to import and export [glTF&trade;][gltf] 3D files efficiently at runtime or in the Editor.

+## Installing

+*Unity glTFast* is a [Package][UnityPackage] and is installed via the name `com.unity.cloud.gltfast` in the Package Manager window in Unity&reg;.
+See [installation](installation.md) for detailed instructions.

 ## Features

+Speed, memory efficiency and a small build footprint are focus points of *Unity glTFast*.

+The [glTF 2.0 specification][gltf-spec] and a large and growing number of [glTF extensions][gltf-ext] are supported.

-*Unity glTFast* supports the full [glTF 2.0 specification][gltf-spec] and many extensions.
-It works with Universal, High Definition and the Built-In Render Pipelines on all platforms.
+All platforms as well as Universal, High Definition and Built-In Render Pipelines are supported.

+Advanced users can customize or extend *glTFast* in various ways.

 See the [comprehensive list of supported features and extensions](./features.md).